How to Massage Your Baby: A Daily Routine

 The benefits of baby massage don’t just stop at building a bond with your child, though.
-Starting massage from an early age can help your baby sleep better, feel more comfortable in their little bodies, enhance their immune system, and increase their sensory awareness by stimulating their central and peripheral nervous systems.
+Starting massage from an early age can help your baby sleep better, feel more comfortable in their little bodies, and increase their sensory awareness by stimulating their central and peripheral nervous systems.
+Be sure to see our full review of sensory toys!

 At birth, infants are immediately massaged after emerging from mom to encourage them to take that first breath.
 So you could start as early as you’d like.
 As they grow, you’ll have the opportunity to introduce new and age-appropriate techniques that will help ease them through the journey of becoming fully-functional little people!